coderefinery/git-collaborative/_episodes/06-archaeology.md

   # iterate until commit is found
 ```

-- This can even be automatized with `git bisect run <script>`
+- This can even be automatized with `git bisect run <script>`.
-- For this you write the script that returns zero/non-zero (success/failure)
+- For this you write the script that returns zero/non-zero (success/failure).

 ---

 ## Git bisect exercise

-- Clone or fork it from [here](https://github.com/bast/git-bisect-exercise)
+Clone or fork it from [here](https://github.com/bast/git-bisect-exercise).

 ### Motivation